-Yet, at the present-day level of scientific development we need such approaches that allow considering macroevolution at a transdisciplinary scale, such approaches that both secure the operationalization of the employed terminology and theoretical statements, and do not reduce one form of macroevolution to another.2 In other words, the activities aimed at the unification of
+At the present-day level of scientific development we need such approaches that allow seeing macroevolution at a transdisciplinary scale, such approaches that both secure the operationalization of the employed terminology and theoretical statements, and do not reduce one form of the macroevolution to another1.
+In other words, the activities aimed at the unification of the research tools with respect to various types of macroevolution should not be mechanical.
+In this article we try to present some of such research tools that can help to work out such approaches that could be common for both biological and social macroevolution.